sda-community-plugins/MicroFocus-UFT/README.md

 * [x] **UFT Scenario from ALM** - Execute a UFT Scenario from ALM
 * [x] **Publish Results to Octane** - Take the output of one of the preceding steps and publish the test results to Octane
 * [ ] **Publish Results to HTML** - Take the XML output of one the preceding steps and convert to HTML file so it can be attached in DA

+Download the latest version from the _release_ directory and install into Deployment Automation.

+**Note**: the plugin only works on Windows based systems.